 Award Winning Beer at First Magnitude Brewing

 Joe’s favorite beers are Drift English Mile Ale and Nightfall Robust Porter.
 If you can’t decide on a beer, order a license plate tasting tray.
-The brewery has a beer garden setup for relaxing under the Florida sun and an indoor tasting room stocked with board games.
+The brewery has a beer garden setup for relaxing under the Florida sun and an indoor tasting room stocked with fun games.

 Giant Sinkhole at Devil’s Millhopper State Park